Posterior error bounds for prior-driven balancing in linear Gaussian inverse problems: Introduction

 \subsection{Related literature}

 Some of the earliest approximations of the forward model for Bayesian inverse problems result from discretizations of spatial or spatiotemporal fields arising from PDEs \cite{Cotter2010BIPforPDEs,Dashti2011UQEllipticIVPs}.
 Later approximations take into account computational cost, e.g. methods based on generalized polynomial chaos \cite{Yan2017ConvSurrogateBIPs} or the reduced basis method \cite{Chen2015LinSGRBBIPs}.
 In \cite{Flath2011}, a method for approximating the Gaussian posterior using a low-rank approximation of the prior-preconditioned Hessian was proposed.
 Low-rank matrix approximations for Gaussian approximations of posteriors were also proposed in \cite{Bonnabel2024}, but in the context of matrix differential equations.
 The posterior covariance field of Gaussian processes is analyzed in \cite{Cai2025}, but with a focus on spatial features such as the kernel bandwidth and the location of observations.
+There is exhaustive literature on low-rank approximations for general kernel matrices, see e.g. \cite{Cai2023Data-DrivenLRApprox,Heilig2022KernelApprox,Kumar2009SamplingSpectral,Zhang2010ClusteredNystrom}, but low-rank approximations for general kernel matrices are not the focus of this work.
+Instead, we focus on approximations of the forward model and the resulting error in the Bayesian posterior derived from these approximations.